Image by Adam Zubek-Nizol

 4. Open communication is not used to issue directives to their staff – employees perform better when directives are explained well and they feel empowered.
 Companies succeed when they power their brand with employee empowerment.

-Managers need good listening and communication skills, especially for the majority employees who are competent with good ideas and performance.
+4. Managers need good listening and communication skills, especially with employees who are competent with good ideas and performance.

-The best managers create a positive environment and encourage the expression of ideas from their workers.
-In disagreements, they need to be assertive in managing disagreements.
+6. The best managers create a positive environment with values, morals and ethics.
+That includes encouraging the expression of ideas from their workers.
+They also need to be assertive in managing disagreements.

 From the Coach’s Corner, related management content: